jackw879/web/readme.txt

 curl -i http://localhost:3000/questions

-testing HTTP verbs
+testing HTTP verbs:

-(the question which id is 2 is already existed in the database)
+(the question for which id is “2” is already exists in the database)

 test GET method:
 curl http://localhost:3000/questions